 Always check the air filter before starting the engine.
-See [Checking, Cleaning and Replacing the Air Filter](#).
+See [Air Filter](#).

 Fuel

 Petrol/fuel/gasoline is extremely flammable - keep clear of naked flames or other ignition sources. • The engine must be cool before refuelling. • Always pre-mix the fuel before placing it in the fuel tank.